 Caroline, No. 7 Nevada rally again to beat South Dakota St.

 The Jackrabbits jumped ahead 40-33 at halftime in the matchup of 2018 NCAA Tournament teams.
-Nevada opened the second half on a 12-3 run en route to its fourth straight comeback of seven points or more.
+Nevada held South Dakota State to 30 percent shooting in the second half en route to its fourth straight comeback of seven points or more.

-Caleb Martin scored 20 points for Nevada (12-0), and Cody Martin and Trey Porter had 12 each.
+Jordan Caroline led Nevada with 21 points.
+Caleb Martin scored 20 points for Nevada (11-0), and Cody Martin and Trey Porter had 12 each.

 Skyler Flatten led South Dakota State (9-4) with 20 points.
 Owen King scored 13 points, shooting 5 of 6 from the floor.